Ár var alda - At the dawn of Ages

 As above, so below.
 Complementary forces, contrast and opposition as fact of nature.
 We acknowledge this as a positive force, exemplified in the carnevalesque.
 The king and fool, the hero and the monster, culture and counter-culture are mirror images of one another.
 It is not Brute Norse's object to intervene, but observe, comment, educate, and create.

 We encourage an enchanted worldview, but one existing within the loop of the world we live in, rather than without it.
 Scandifuturism is syncretic and nonlinear by definition.
-It regards the past as a sacred space, connected to us through magical realism, but not isolated in the vastness of human experience.
+It regards the past as a sacred space, connected to us through magical and speculative realism, but not isolated in the vastness of human experience.

 Accept the universe